 So it shouldn’t be too difficult.
 Alternatively, you could learn what the picture on the box lid looks like.

-All accounting transactions can be classified as one of these six.
+All accounting transactions can be classified as one of these five categories.
 The debits and credits show the expected account balance for each category, plus they indicate the posting that would be needed to increase the balance of that type of account.

 I use the word expected as a couple of accounts such as the bank/cash-book and VAT control account can have either a debit or credit balance.
 So even though we’d always like our bank account to be an asset, if it’s overdrawn it will have a credit balance and therefore will be categorised as a liability.